rinode/openrct2-plugin-peepsim/README.md

 Each guest can be in one of three modes:

 - **Uncontrolled** - guest walks freely under normal AI control
-- **Direct Control** (dc) - manual movement and animation, guest idles when not given input
+- **Direct Control** - manual movement and animation, guest idles when not given input
-- **Queued Control** (qc) - build and play back sequences of moves and timed animations
+- **Sequence** - build and play back sequences of moves and timed animations

-The guest dropdown shows a `(dc)` or `(qc)` suffix so you can tell which mode each guest is in.
 You can manage multiple controlled guests at the same time.

 ### Peep Panel